Steve973/pychub/docs/USER_GUIDE.md

 - `--add-wheel`:
   - Optional for single invocation, but required when appending wheels to an existing `.chub`.
+- `--analyze-compatibility`:
+  - Optionally show interpreter/ami/platform compatibility that the built `.chub` file will support.
+  - This is a good way to check that your project is compatible with the target environment, or how limited the compatibility could be.
 - `--chub`:
   - Optional for single invocation, but required when appending wheels to an existing `.chub`.